jpm5019/pocket-onedrive-sync-public/README.md

 # pocket-onedrive-sync-public
 Nightly sync of pocket AI personal assistant files to OneDrive folder for permanent storage.
+Updated by Joe Moran on 06/18/2026.